shelleyolivia/learn-tutorials/network-documentation/celo/tutorial/celo-complete-dao-dapp/introduction.md

 ---
 title: Build a Decentralized Autonomous Organization (DAO) on Celo.
-description: Learn how to build a fully functional DAO by writing the Smart Contract Code and then build a React Native App to communicate with the Smart Contract
+description: Learn how to create a functional DAO by examining the smart contract code in detail, then assembling a React Native app which interacts with the smart contract on Celo.
 ---

 # Build a Decentralized Autonomous Organization (DAO) on Celo.

-In this tutorial, we are going to build a fully functional DAO by writing the Smart Contract Code and then build a React Native App to communicate with the Smart Contract.
+In this tutorial, we will build a functioning DAO (Distributed Autonomous Organization) by first writing the Solidity smart contract code which will be deployed on the Celo network and then building a React Native App to interact with the smart contract.

 &nbsp;